 3. Closing incident records

 Incident records are closed by adding a closing code.
-Closing codes provide a brief description of the incident to summarise what finally happened.
+Closing codes give a brief description of the incident to summarise what finally happened.
 A set list of incident closing descriptions (the National Incident Category List – NICL) is in use by all forces.
 For example, an incident closed with an NICL code of Crime-Robbery indicates that a decision was taken to record a crime of robbery.
 Other examples of closing codes include ASB-Nuisance and Abandoned Call.

 Sometimes the closing code will differ markedly from the opening code.
-For example, a report that someone has collapsed in the street may be given an opening code of “Public Safety and Welfare (PSW)”: but, if subsequent enquiries determined that the person has fallen because he or she has been assaulted, then the closing code would be “Crime–Violent”.
+For example, a report that someone has collapsed in the street may be given an opening code of “Public Safety and Welfare (PSW)”.
+But, if subsequent enquiries determined that the person has fallen because he or she has been assaulted, then the closing code would be “Crime–Violent”.
 In this example a crime record would be opened when the incident record was closed.

 Closing codes are important as they allow supervisors to check that all necessary actions have been carried out.
 They also mean forces can count and understand the types of incidents being reported to the police.